varnishcache/homepage/R1/source/releases/rel7.7.1.rst

 Varnish Cache 7.7.1 is a security release that addresses the vulnerability described in :ref:`VSV00016 <VSV00016>`.

+If upgrading from 7.7.0, you should not expect to encounter any problems.
+However, VMODs have to be recompiled.

 More information:

 * List of most important `Changes in 7.7 <https://varnish-cache.org/docs/7.7/whats-new/changes-7.7.html>`_